MadStu/HTMLCSSEPP/README.md

 The goal is to provide these users with a brief history about the bike, a few  gallery photos and also to list some annual events that take place so other owners can join in.

+The live link can be found here - https://madstu.github.io/HTMLCSSEPP/

 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for all users.

 ![Responsive Mockup](https://raw.githubusercontent.com/MadStu/HTMLCSSEPP/main/assets/images/readme-images/responsive-website-mockup.png)